WHAT TO LOOK FOR IN A PET PORTRAIT ARTIST

 Understand the medium, not just the image

 It’s also worth distinguishing between hand-created digital paintings and software that automatically converts photographs into “paintings.”
-There are plenty of tools and filters today that can turn a photograph into something that resembles a painting.
-That doesn’t make the result a portrait.
+Filters can change the look of a photo, but they don’t make decisions the way an artist does.
 Hand-created work, whether digital or traditional, reflects the individual decisions and style of the artist behind it.

 When choosing a pet portrait artist, it helps to understand what medium they work in, why they’ve chosen it, and how it supports the kind of finished artwork you want to live with.
 The technique should serve the portrait, not distract from it.